 - European farmers during the middle ages knew how to harness the power of the sun.
 They oriented their fields and used innovative thermal mass practices to increase the amount of solar power that warmed their planting areas.

-- There are now more than 700,000 residential solar electric, and 400,000 solar water heating systems installed across the United States.
-Because solar has been proven so efficient and reliable, the number of installations continues to grow by the thousands each year, with great potential for reducing a significant portion of our nation’s overall energy use.
-With over 6,400 MW of installed solar electric capacity, we now have enough to power over 1 million average American households.
+- There are now nearly 2,000,000 residential solar electric systems installed across the United States, with 314,600 new ones in 2018 alone.
+Solar has proven so efficient and reliable that the number of installations continues to grow by the thousands each year, with great potential for reducing a significant portion of our nation’s overall energy use.
+With over 62 GW (that’s gigawatts) of total installed solar electric capacity (2018) we now make enough sun power for over 10 million average American households.

 - Solar Energy Is a True Economic Engine

 As the solar industry has grown, so has its impact on our economy.
-In 2012, there were over 119,000 solar workers in the U.S., a 13.2% increase over employment totals in 2011.
-These workers are employed at 5,600 mainly small businesses in every state.
-The increasing value of solar installations has injected much-needed life into the U.S.economy as well.
-In 2011, solar installations were valued at $8.4 billion, compared to $6 billion in 2010.
+In 2018, there were over 242,000 solar workers in the U.S., a 78% increase over the sector employment total in 2015.
+These workers are employed at approx. 5,600 mainly small businesses in every state.
+The increasing value of solar installations has injected strength into the U.S.economy as well.

 - Electric Utility Bill Savings